datatrail-jhu/09_dataanalysis/manuscript/04_descriptive.md

 To identify outliers visually, density plots and boxplots can be very helpful.

 For example, if we returned to the `iris` dataset and looked at the distribution of `Petal.Length`, we would see a bimodal distribution (yet another distribution!).
-Bimodal distributions can be identified by desnityplots that have two distinct humps.
+Bimodal distributions can be identified by density plots that have two distinct humps.
 In these distributions, there are two different modes -- this is where the term "bimodal" comes from.
 In this plot, the curve suggests there are a number of flowers with petal length less than 2 and many with petal length around 5.

 ```r
 ## density plot